ArazOha/Tableau---Citi-Bike-Analysis/README.md

 Dashboard – Map

 This start and end map indicate the most and least popular start and end locations of ride stations by looking at the size of the circles on the map.
-The bigger the size, the more popular the station as and vice versa.

 ## Background